Azure/azure-sdk-for-ruby/README.md

       config.management_certificate = "<path to your *.pem or *.pfx>" config.subscription_id        = "<your Subscriptionid>"
       config.management_endpoint    = "https://management.core.windows.net"
-      # This property enables/disables SQL API RDFE endpoint.
-By default RDFE is enabled.
-RDFE will also be enabled if you do not set this property
+      # This property enables/disables SQL Server authentication.
+By default SQL Server authentication is enabled.
+SQL Server authentication will also be enabled if you do not set this property
-      config.disable_sql_endpoint = true
+      config.sql_database_authentication_mode = <:management_certificate or :sql_server>
-      # Configure the non-RDFE SQL API endpoint here
+      # Configure SQL Server authentication API endpoint here
-      config.sql_management_endpoint = "http://management.database.windows.net:8443"
+      config.sql_database_management_endpoint = "http://management.database.windows.net:8443"
   end
   ```
 * Against local Emulator (Windows Only)